aoterodelaroza/aoterodelaroza.github.io/_devnotes/02_fortran_makefiles.md

 one/one@proc.anc: one/one.anc
 ~~~
 We have removed the old `two/two@proc.anc: two/two.anc` dependency
-because now both parent module and submodule live in the same file
+because now both parent module and submodule live in the same file and
-and therefore it is up to the compiler not to mess up.
-Typically you
+therefore it is up to the compiler not to mess up.
+Typically you avoid
-need to define the dependent modules and submodules after their
+errors by defining the dependent modules and submodules after their
-parents.
+parents within the file.

 Finally, we update the list of `.mod` and `.smod` files associated
 with each anchor file: